-There are several types of ceramic capacitors available each having considerably different characteristics.
+There are several types of ceramic capacitors available, each having considerably different characteristics.
 For example, X7R ceramic capacitors have the best voltage and temperature stability.
 X5R ceramic capacitors have apparently higher packing density but poorer performance over their rated voltage and temperature ranges.
-Y5V ceramic capacitors have the highest packing density, but must be used with caution, because of their extreme non-linear characteristic of capacitance verse voltage.
-The actual in-circuit capacitance of a ceramic capacitor should be measured with a small AC signal as is expected in-circuit.
-Many vendors specify the capacitance verse voltage with a 1V RMS AC test signal and as a result overstate the capacitance that the capacitor will present in the application.
+Y5V ceramic capacitors have the highest packing density, but must be used with caution, because of their extreme nonlinear characteristic of capacitance vs voltage.
+The actual in-circuit capacitance of a ceramic capacitor should be measured with a small AC signal (ideally less than 200mV) as is expected in-circuit.
+Many vendors specify the capacitance vs voltage with a 1V{RMS} AC test signal and as a result overstate the capacitance that the capacitor will present in the application.
 Using similar operating conditions as the application, the user must measure or request from the vendor the actual capacitance to determine if the selected capacitor meets the minimum capacitance that the application requires.